texjporg/ptex-fonts/README.md

 ## License

-The bundle is redistribution derived from [ptex-texmf distribution by ASCII MEDIA WORKS](http://ascii.asciimw.jp/pb/ptex/).
+The bundle is a community edition forked from [ptex-texmf distribution by ASCII MEDIA WORKS](https://ctan.org/pkg/ptex-texmf).
-Since the original license is the 3-clause BSD license, this redistribution also follows it (see LICENSE).
+Since the original license is the 3-clause BSD license, this redistribution also follows it (see [LICENSE](./LICENSE)).

 ## Release Date